than-dev/than-dev/README.md

 My name is Nathan, I am 16 years old and a tech enthusiast, I'm fascinate to code and all it ecossitem!
 Some of things I like most is a clean/beautiful code and a high test coverage in my projects, also, I love to document they and in everything I do I like to be among the best, no exceptions!

-I am part of https://www.ibm.org/initiatives/p-tech
+I am part of https://www.ibm.org/initiatives/p-tech <br>
+I am a fullstack developer at Enerwatt Engenharia - since May 2021 | http://www.enerwatt.com.br/web/ <br>
+I am a back-end developer at Squadi - since September 2021 | https://www.squadi.com.br/

 ## Techs